LeviSchuck/levischuck.com/links.markdown

 + [InfluxDB](http://influxdb.org) Distributed time series, events, and metrics database in Go
 + [RocksDB](http://rocksdb.org) An embeddable persistant (with LevelDB) key-value store.
 Created by Facebook, released under the BSD license.

+# Server Technologies

++ [Docker](http://www.docker.io) "An open source project to pack, ship and run any application as a lightweight container"
++ [CoreOS](http://coreos.com) The container operating system/layer for Docker.
+Made in Go.

 # Languages of Interest

 ## Used